 This piece of work, still unfinished, explores the process of the Bosnian war.

-- White top section – Bosniaks, Bosnian Muslims were made to wear a white arm band and hang a white flag from their houses.
+- Muslims were expected to wear a white arm band and hang a white flag from their houses.

-- Placed across the floor – The piece eventually spreads across the floor as a reference to burial / mass graves / shrouds / death.
+- The piece eventually spreads across the floor as a reference to mass graves / shrouds / death.

-- The title ‘Lie Down’ – refers to the last words spoken to many Bosniaks before being shot and killed.
+- The title ‘Lie Down’ refers to the last words spoken to many Bosniaks before being shot.